Casablanca Records: Kiss

-Casablanca had released three albums by Kiss: Kiss (1974), Hotter Than Hell (1974), and Dressed to Kill (1975), but all had failed to make a big impact on the charts.
+Kiss was the first band to sign to Casablanca.
+The label had released three albums by Kiss: Kiss (1974), Hotter Than Hell (1974), and Dressed to Kill (1975), but all had failed to make a big impact on the charts.
 The label also did not experience heavy sales with albums by Angel, who was introduced to the label by Gene Simmons of Kiss, although that glam rock band did amass a cult following.
-The label would have been on the verge of bankruptcy when Bogart decided to release a live album by Kiss.
-Although the band's studio albums had not been strong sellers, the band had a reputation for performing exciting shows.
+Casablanca was on the verge of bankruptcy when Bogart decided to release a live album by Kiss.
+Although the band's studio albums had not been strong sellers, the band had a reputation for performing exciting live shows.
 Casablanca decided to try to capitalize on that reputation by releasing the double-live Alive!
 (1975) album.
 It became both Casablanca's and Kiss's first top ten album and was certified gold.
-Kiss's follow-up studio albums to Alive! were better sellers than its previous studio albums.
+Kiss's follow-up studio albums to Alive! were better sellers than previous studio albums.
 Destroyer (1976), Rock and Roll Over (1976), and Love Gun (1977) were all certified platinum in the United States.
 Other successful late 1970s Kiss albums on Casablanca were Alive II, Double Platinum, the band's four solo albums and Dynasty.
-Their less successful early 1980s works here were Unmasked and Music from The Elder.
+Their less successful early 1980s works here were Unmasked and Music from "The Elder".
 The band's last studio album on Casablanca was Creatures of the Night in 1982.

+Cher

+Cher recorded two solo albums for Casablanca, Take Me Home and Prisoner (both 1979).
+Both records were hits, especially in Europe.
+The former album peaked at number 25 on the Billboard 200, and main single "Take Me Home" peaked at number eight on the Billboard Hot 100, making it Cher's first US top-ten single since 1974's "Dark Lady".
+Although both albums sold well, they were not well-received critically.
+The album Take Me Home received Gold certification in the US and is considered one of Cher's best albums, as it was her first Disco record.

+To promote the album, Cher recorded a music video for "Take Me Home" which was used as part of an exclusive TV special called Cher... and Other Fantasies.
+She also performed "Take Me Home" along with other two album tracks "Love & Pain" and "Happy Was the Day We Met" on The Mike Douglas Show.
+In 1979, Cher embarked on her first solo tour, the Take Me Home Tour, which was highly successful with two dates of the show recorded for broadcast, in Monte Carlo and at Caesars Palace in Las Vegas.
+For the latter performance, Cher was awarded "Best Actress in a Variety Program" at the 1983 CableACE Awards.